 Nesting and foraging habitat is primarily among riparian cottonwood woodlands with healthy understory of vegetation and nests can usually be found in the arroyo willows.
 The Yellow-billed Cuckoos forage in treetops for caterpillars – sometimes eating one hundred caterpillars in one sitting.
 The larger populations of western yellow-billed cuckoos in the U.S. are in Arizona and New Mexico yet they can be found in the riparian corridors of the Los Padres National Forest as well – especially along healthy streams like the Sespe creek, or the Sisquoc River.

 Threats & Conservation

 Populations in the western United States are declining fairly rapidly and are of considerable conservation concern.
 Cuckoos depend on riparian corridors, which are under increasing pressure from exotic plants, water impoundment, and other factors.
-Conservation groups would like to have the population considered for federal protection under the Endangered Species Act.
+The western yellow-billed cuckoo was officially listed as threatened under the Endangered Species Act in 2014, at which time the U.S. Fish & Wildlife Service also designated critical habitat for the subspecies.
 Los Padres ForestWatch works to preserve the yellow-billed cuckoo by pushing for further Wild and Scenic River designation, and ensuring that the riparian corridors of the Los Padres remain free of trash and pollutants, and are preserved for all whom it supports.